Journalists of the past and future in radio SciFi

 A Message from Space, 1978

-After most of radio had given up original dramatic productions, CBS Radio Mystery Theater brushed off the old squeaking-door and from 1974 to 1982 presented almost 1,400 well-acted mystery, macabre and fantasy plots, which frequently included newspaper reporters.
+After most of radio had given up original dramatic productions, CBS Radio Mystery Theater brushed off the old squeaking-door and from 1974 to 1982 presented almost 1,400 well-acted mystery, macabre and fantasy plots, which frequently included newspaper reporters in science fiction plots.

 In the 1978 “A Message from Space” episode, an editor sends his star reporter to England to debunk a series of recent UFO reports.